BMO Stadium: Concerts

+In 2025, J-Hope of BTS performed two shows on April 4 and April 6 as part of his Hope on the Stage Tour.
+Tomorrow X Together performed one show on September 9 of their Act: Tomorrow Tour.
+Twenty One Pilots will conclude The Clancy World Tour on October 25 & 26 at the stadium.

 Cultural events

 LAFC has stated that Banc of California will be used for local cultural events in Los Angeles's 9th District.

 Esports

 In June 2018, Epic Games held a celebrity pro-am event for its multiplayer online video game Fortnite Battle Royale at Banc of California Stadium, as part of events coinciding with the 2018 Electronic Entertainment Expo (E3).
 The event was won by a team of professional player Ninja and electronic music producer Marshmello.